 - 1. Set the environment variable PATH to include the path that contains OCI.dll, if it is not already set.
 For example, on Windows 7, update PATH in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System Variables -> PATH. - Restart any open command prompt windows. - 2.
-Optional Oracle configuration files such as the thing as the such as the su
+Optional Oracle configuration files such as the snames ora, sqlnet ora or oraccess xml can be placed in the network/admin subdirectory of the Oracle Database software installation.

 Alternatively, Oracle configuration files can be put in another, accessible directory.
-Then set the environment variable TNS\ADMIN to that directory name.
+Then set the environment variable TNS_ADMIN to that directory name.

-1.6 Installing cx\Oracle on macOS
+1.6 Installing cx_Oracle on macOS